Foundations of regular variation on topological spaces: Random closed sets

+with the convention $\suptau(\emptyset)=0$.
+Note that $\{\emptyset\}$ belongs to $\fK^0$, but does not belong to $\fK_0$.
+The value of $\suptau(K)$ is the distance from the origin to the farthest point of $K$, while $\ttau(K)$ is the distance from the origin to the nearest point of $K$.
+On suitable subfamilies, for instance on compact convex sets containing the origin, define the modulus

 which equals the maximal radius of the ball centred at the origin and inscribed in $K$.
 The corresponding ideal is denoted by $\fK_{\inf}$.
+Let $\fK_{(\inf)}$ be the ideal generated by the modulus that is the radius of the largest inscribed ball in $K$, that is, this modulus is the supremum of $r>0$ such that $B_r(x)\subset K$ for some $x$.

-For $k=0,\dots,d-1$, let $\fK_{(k)}$ be the metric exclusion ideal on the family $\sK_c^d$ of convex compact sets obtained by excluding the family of all convex compact sets with affine dimension at most $k$.
-For instance, the ideal $\fK_{(0)}$ consists of all families $\sA$ of compact sets such that
+For $k=0,\dots,d-1$, let $\fK_{(k)}$ be the metric exclusion ideal on the family $\sK^d$ of compact sets obtained by excluding the family of all compact sets with affine dimension at most $k$.
+The ideal $\fK_{(k)}$ is generated by the modulus

+where $A(d,k)$ is the affine Grassmannian, that is, the family of all affine subspaces of dimension $k$.
+Note that

-Note that the ideal $\fK_{(k)}$ is invariant under translations, namely, with each family of sets it contains also one obtained by applying any translations to all of its members.
+The ideals $\fK_{(k)}$ are invariant under translations, namely, with each family of sets, they contain also one obtained by applying any translation to all of its members.
+For $k=0$, the ideal $\fK_{(0)}$ consists of all families $\sA$ of compact sets such that